 Below are paid and un-paid internship opportunities as well as full or part time jobs – both inside and outside of the University.
+Also listed are job and career fair events around campus.

 You may received academic credit for internships via CLA Career Services, or in some cases the Department of Political Science or the Department of Urban Studies – both have internship classes that are open to all majors.
 See Sociology Advising for details.